-James Durbin Joins Quiet Riot,Terry DuBrow Says Late Brother’s Band Got It Right
+James Durbin Joins Quiet Riot, Terry DuBrow Says Brother’s Band Got It Right

 A post shared by James Durbin (@durbinrock) on

 Quiet Riot was first formed in the early 1970s, but the band’s most successful lineup featured lead singer Kevin DuBrow.
-The band’s 1984 album Metal Health. put them on the map and into MTV’s heavy rotation.
+The band’s 1984 album Metal Health put them on the map and into MTV’s heavy rotation.
 James Durbin told Yahoo that he’s “grateful” to be the seventh lead singer of Quiet Riot.
 Like fellow Idol alum Adam Lambert, who’s currently touring as the frontman for Queen, James Durbin also said he plans to continue to pursue his solo career.

 Durbin told Yahoo he is currently working on an acoustic album to be released under his Independent label, Wild Vine Records, and he also performs with the cover band the Lost Boys in his hometown of Santa Cruz.